linkprice/MerchantSetup/CPS/README-en.md

     *   When **purchase is completed**, sales data should be sent.
     *   Sales data should be sent in Server to Server way (**If you have to use script or image way to transfer sales data, please contact Linkprice**)
+    *   If you are operating at the same time as a CPS advertising network other than LinkPrice, you should only send the performance of the last clicked network.
+If you need to different setup, please contact LinkPrice for consultation.

 3. How to set up sending sales data